 As required by Part 4.2.5 of the 2021 MSGP, monitoring will be conducted for any parameter identified as causing an impairment in the receiving water for that discharge.
-Impairments are based on the current State of New Mexico 303(d) list and updated each monitoring year in the MSGP SAP.
-Monitoring for impaired water parameters will be conducted annually in the first and fourth years of permit coverage, unless an impairment parameter is detected, in which case monitoring will be conducted each year.
-Any impairment parameter not detected will be excluded from annual monitoring until permit year 4.
-During 2021, year 1 of monitoring at this facility under the 2021 MSGP, storm water was analyzed for impairment parameters.
-No detections of PCBs (total aroclors) or cyanide were reported, so in accordance with Part 4.2.5.1 of the Permit, monitoring for PCBs and cyanide at this facility will be discontinued until 2024.
-If it is determined that the presence of an impairment pollutant is caused solely by natural background sources, monitoring for that parameter will be discontinued, if documentation specified by Part 4.2.5.1 of the 2021 MSGP is developed and maintained within the on-site SWPPP document.
+Impairments are based on the current State of New Mexico 303(d) list and are updated each monitoring year in the MSGP SAP.
+Monitoring for impaired water parameters will be conducted once each year in the first and fourth years of permit coverage, unless an impairment parameter is detected, in which case monitoring will be conducted each year.
+Any impairment parameter that is not detected will be excluded from annual monitoring until permit year four.
+During 2021, year one of monitoring at this facility under the 2021 MSGP, stormwater was analyzed for impairment parameters.
+No detections of PCBs (total aroclors) or cyanide were reported; therefore, according to Part 4.2.5.1 of the permit, monitoring for PCBs and cyanide at this facility will be discontinued until 2024.
+If it is determined that the presence of an impairment pollutant is caused solely by natural background sources, then monitoring for that parameter will be discontinued if documentation specified by Part 4.2.5.1 of the 2021 MSGP is developed and maintained within the on-site SWPPP document.